vectordotdev/vector/docs/specs/component.md

   * MUST increment the `bytes_in_total` counter by the defined value with the defined properties as metric tags.
 * Logs
-  * MUST log a `{byte_size} bytes received.` message at the `trace` level with the defined properties as structured data.
+  * MUST log a `Bytes received.` message at the `trace` level with the defined properties as key-value pairs.
 It MUST NOT be rate limited.

 #### EventsRecevied